yhgalon/settingUpYourGitHub/README.md

 Now, you're have a new GitHub Repository page!

-Some helpful links for the Markdown:  https://guides.github.com/features/mastering- markdown
+Some helpful links for the Markdown:  https://guides.github.com/features/mastering-markdown